sanchitmonga22/AllInVault/docs/opinion_extraction.md

 - Manages communication between component services
 - Provides a simple, unified API for opinion extraction

+## Checkpoint Management System

+The opinion extraction pipeline implements a robust checkpoint management system that enables resuming interrupted processing:

+### CheckpointManager Class
+- Tracks processed episodes and completed stages
+- Saves progress after each episode to minimize data loss
+- Enables resuming from the last processed episode
+- Allows targeting specific stages of the pipeline

+### Checkpointing Features
+- **Episode tracking**: Records each successfully processed episode
+- **Stage completion**: Tracks completion status of each pipeline stage
+- **Timestamp tracking**: Records when each checkpoint was saved
+- **Resumable execution**: Can continue from previous run without duplication
+- **Intermediate data persistence**: Saves outputs from each stage for reuse

 ## Key Improvements Over Previous Version

 1. **Reduced Context Size**: Each component handles a specific task with focused context